d2l-ai/d2l-en/chapter_optimization/momentum.md

 ## Practical Experiments

-Let's see how momentum works in practice, i.e., when used within the context of a proper optimizer.
+Let us see how momentum works in practice, i.e., when used within the context of a proper optimizer.
 For this we need a somewhat more scalable implementation.

 ### Implementation from Scratch